quietprotocol/open-testing-ground/README.md

-# OpenMANET Testing Ground
+# Open Testing Ground

 This repository contains setup scripts and documentation for configuring OpenMANET gateways running OpenWrt with Docker, GPS, and TAK Server support.

 **DISCLAIMER!
-THIS IS CLANKER TERRITORY.
+THIS PROJECT IS NOT ASSOCIATED WITH OPENMANET.
+IT'S MERELY A SANDBOX FOR TESTING POSSIBILITIES THIS IS CLANKER TERRITORY.
 USE AT YOUR OWN RISK.
 NO REFUNDS.**

 ## Overview